petrifiedvoices/petrifiedvoices.github.io/about.md

 You can follow me either on [Twitter](https://twitter.com/pettulda), [Github](https://github.com/petrajanouchova), via [ORCID](https://orcid.org/0000-0002-6349-0540) or [my project on OSF](https://osf.io/fjnw5/).

+I love to talk about inscriptions, archaeology, history.
+Most days you can find me either staring at the computer screen, drinking coffee in the new cool hipster place, hiking outdoors, or in the gym!

 ---

 #### The technology behind the scene: